-- the vicinity of areas that are affected by dust from blasting. - At mineral waste and sand piles, and at earthmoving operations, water is sprayed to reduce dust being generated. - Major roads are tarred.
+- At mineral waste and sand piles, and at earthmoving operations, water is sprayed to reduce dust being generated. - Major roads are tarred.
 On all other roads that are used frequently, dust-a-side16 is used as a dust suppressant.
 Non-permanent roads are wetted (using brackish water from the Khan River, or seepage water from the tailings area)17 to suppress dust levels. - All drilling operations are carried out using sufficient water to keep dust levels as low as possible.